cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 ==================== ===
 **canonical name**   The name used to refer to the real world entity.

-**unique id**        The id as listed in the Entity Mapping file which should correspond with a Knowledge Base document.
+**unique ID**        The ID as listed in the Entity Mapping file which should correspond with a Knowledge Base document.

 **score**            A score which indicates the strength of the match.
 This score is a relative value (higher scores are better).
 It is not normalized accross all entity types or queries.